BurntSushi/termcolor/README.md

 ### Whirlwind tour

-The command line usage of `ripgrep` doesn't differ much from other tools that perform a similar function, so you probably already know how to use `ripgrep`.
+The command-line usage of `ripgrep` doesn't differ much from other tools that perform a similar function, so you probably already know how to use `ripgrep`.
 The full details can be found in `rg --help`, but let's go on a whirlwind tour.